 Bodyshop expertise demonstrated with year-long project

-Keltruck, the largest independent Scania Distributor in Europe, has completely restored a vintage Scania vehicle at its accident repair centre (bodyshop) in West Bromwich.
+Keltruck, the largest independently owned distributor in the Scania worldwide network, has completely restored a vintage Scania vehicle at its accident repair centre (bodyshop) in West Bromwich.

 Keltruck handled the restoration on the vehicle owned by Ball Trucking in Atherstone, which took a full year.
 Alan Ball, company owner at Ball Trucking, said, “Massive thank you to Keltruck – great job done, from a box of bits to this in 12 months.”